Real Estate Prices and Overview

 Notable & Unique: Real Estate

-The Golden Gate neighborhood is on the ocean, a bay, or inlet.
+Golden Gate is a neighborhood that is on the ocean, a bay, or inlet.

 The Neighbors: Income